microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit/Sharing/README.md

 Draws the default Sharing Stage Inspector and adds the SyncRoot Hierarchy view so users can quickly verify Sync Object updates.

 #### [SDK](Scripts/SDK)
+---
 Contains scripts compiled from the native [HoloToolkit\Sharing](https://github.com/Microsoft/HoloToolkit/tree/master/Sharing) repository and using the SWIG tool to generate different language bindings.

 #### [Spawning](Scripts/Spawning)
+---
+Scripts for spawning objects using the sharing service.

 ##### PrefabSpawnerManager.cs
 Spawn manager that creates a GameObject based on a prefab when a new SyncSpawnedObject is created in the data model.